maciejpirog/grzb/README.md

 `(check f)` run Z3 on a goal.
 As in the case of axioms, the formula ```f``` is always closed by a universal quantifier.

-`(define (foo x y z) pre post cmd)` defines a new recursive procedure named `foo`and arguments `x`, `y`, and `z`.
+`(define (foo x y z) pre post cmd)` defines a recursive procedure named `foo`and arguments `x`, `y`, and `z`.
 The caller decides if the arguments are passed by value or reference. `pre` and `post` are pre- and postconditions of procedure call respectively.
-All defined procedures are mutually recursive.
+Procedures can be mutually recursive.

+`(define* (foo x y z) pre post v cmd)` defines a total recursive procedure.
+The arithmetic expression `v` is the "variant", that is, a value which strictly decreases every recursive call.
+A group of mutually recursive procedures shares the variant.

 #### Commands